 Permanent Partial Disability Benefits

-- The employee suffered a partial or total loss of use of a member of the body.
+- The employee suffered a partial or total loss of use of a member of the body

 Options if Your Employer Denies Your Workers’ Compensation Claim

 Sometimes, an employer will deny liability or refuse to acknowledge a workers’ compensation claim.
-If that happens, the employer is supposed to notify you, your lawyer, the North Carolina Industrial Commission, and all the involved health care providers.
+If that happens, the employer is supposed to notify you, your lawyer, the North Carolina Industrial Commission, and all the involved healthcare providers.
 They must provide a detailed explanation of the reason for the denial.
 We can advocate for you in this event.

-You can call Farmer & Morris Law, PLLC, today at (828) 286-3866 to get started.
+You can call Farmer & Morris Law, PLLC, today to get started.